sarahcrozier/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-The analysis of outcomes based on launch date is analyzed into three catagories (successful, failed and canceled).
+The analysis of outcomes based on launch date is divided into three catagories (successful, failed and canceled) campaigns.
+Using the Kickstarter challenge excel data, the Unix timestamp was converted into a readable date with day, month and year.
+The data was than filtered to show only theater campaigns and a pivot table was created to give a visual representation of the data.

 ### Analysis of Outcomes Based on Goals
+The analysis of outcomes based on goals is divided into the same three catagories.
+Using the Kickstarted challenge excell data a table was created dividing the goal data further dollar amount into ranges.
+The COUNTIFS() formula was used to calculate the number and than the percentage of in each range.
+This analysis yeild the visual representation of the goal vs the outcome of the campaign.

 ### Challenges and Difficulties Encountered
 - The principle challenge that was encountered when analyzing this data was creating the outcome based on goals.
 This formula was a bit complitcated to work out all the aspects.